 What does Rakel mean?

 Rakel /ra-kel/ [2 sylls.] as a girls' name.
 Rakel's root is Hebrew, and the meaning of the name Rakel is "ewe, female sheep".
-Rakel is an alternate spelling of Rachel (Hebrew).
+Rakel is an alternate spelling, with the suffix -kel, of Rachel (Hebrew).
 Biblical: Jacob's wife.
-Rykal is a conventional surname.

 Rakel has 26 more related forms via Rachel: Rachael▼, Racheal▼, Rachelanne, Rachelce, Rachele, Racheli, Rachell, Rachelle▼, Rachil, Rae▼, Raechel, Raechell, Rahel, Rahil, Raquela, Raquella, Rashell, Rashelle, Ray▼, Raychel, Raychelle, Rechell, Shell, Shelley▼, Shellie▼ and Shelly▼.Kreatif forms: Reikel, Rekel, Rikel. [more]